-The MSW is a thesis-based programme that encourages social workers to pursue research in a particular field of practice, population, or area of interest.
-It equips social workers to develop and use research skills in their practice settings and keep current with the very latest theories and practice.
+This is a thesis-based programme that encourages you to pursue research in a particular field of practice, population, or area of interest.
+It equips you to develop and use research skills in their practice settings.
+You'll also keep current with the very latest theories and practice.

 Practice-based social work research can include needs assessments, programme development, implementation assessment and programme evaluation.
-It also includes theory development in a New Zealand context.
+Your study will also include theory development in a New Zealand context.

-Admission to the Master of Social Work requires you to:
+To enter the Master of Social Work programme you will:

 You will provide verified copies of all academic transcripts for studies taken at all universities other than Massey University.